 You’ve probably used your favorite commercially produced song to check mixes and reference overall levels, but have you ever tried using pink noise?
 With this trick, you’ll use pink noise as a reference to check your tracks and make sure the overall balances are relatively even.
 You may think this sounds crazy, and there’s no way it could work but read this article, then try it out yourself, and if you’re still not convinced, then you can move on with your life and never think about this again.
 Regardless of if you end up using this trick ever in your mixing process, there is something to learn from why it works and how we can implement these types of things into our mixing workflow.

 - Import a pink noise sample or insert a signal generator on your mix bus.
 I like to set the output to around -12dbFS, which will leave plenty of headroom for mastering.

 - Solo the pink noise and the first track.

 - Bring the track down until you can barely hear it above the pink noise.

 - Repeat steps 1-3 with every other track in the session.

 Tada!
 Like magic.

 Can this quick and easy yet powerful trick save you time on every mix?

 If you look at pink noise through a spectrum analyzer, the shape is very similar to that of a well mixed modern pop song.
 This is likely the reason it works.
-When looking at the analyzer, you can see with both examples the low frequencies start off the most prominent and then taper down the rest of the way which is essentially what pink noise is.
-If we reference with it we can get the same desirable frequency curve on the spectrum analyzer that we also see in a well mixed pop song.
+When looking at the analyzer, you can see with both examples, the low frequencies start off the most prominent and then taper down the rest of the way, which is essentially what pink noise is.
+If we reference it, we can get the same desirable frequency curve on the spectrum analyzer that we also see in a well mixed pop song.